Tuesday, June 30, 2020

 INTRODUCTION

 The story of Samson is recorded in Judges 13-16.
-It is a fairy tale type of narrative condensed in only four chapters but which carries powerful moral lessons for covenant believers in all ages.
+It is a fairy tale type of narrative condensed in only four chapters.
+It carries powerful moral lessons for covenant believers in all ages.

-Samson was one of the judges who ruled Israel during the cyclic apostasy period after Joshua's generation (see Judges 2).
+Samson was one of the twelve judges that ruled Israel during the cyclic apostasy period after Joshua's generation rested (see Judges 2).

 We shall focus on one of the incidents that perhaps most aptly reveals the moral escapades of Samson and around which his ungodly marriages and activities stand.